 Sphynx cats are one of the most expensive cat breeds in existence.
 Famously hairless, this distinctive cat with its angular face and oversized ears is not cheap.
-Have you ever wondered why the sphynx cat price is so high and we examine each of them here.
+There are several reasons why the sphynx cat price is so high and we examine each of them here.

 A sphynx cat will cost you anything up to $6000.
 And once you own one, the costs are ongoing.